Liberia: Bank Commits U.S.$15 Million for Agro-Industrial Processing Zone

 The project cannot start without an environmental permit from the EPA, Assistant Manager Socrates Carlon said.

-Mr. Carlon said the Environmental Protection and Management Law of Liberia (EPML) obligates private citizens, businesses, and investors to acquire an environmental permit before commencing any project, and the EPA is committed to ensuring that everyone, including another government-related project, adheres to this process, in order to promote sustainable development.
+Mr. Carlon said the Environmental Protection and Management Law of Liberia (EPML) obligates private citizens, businesses, and investors to acquire an environmental permit before commencing any project, and the EPA is committed to ensuring that everyone, including other government-related project adhere to this process, in order to promote sustainable development.

 According to Assistant Manager Carlon, the ESIA Report prepared by Planet Resources Management for NIC established that 12 communities are around or within the 200 ha of land.